CripterHack/pixel-perfect-test/README.md

 ```bash
 npm run dev
 ```
-This will start the development server and enable hot reloading at [http://localhost:3000](http://localhost:3000).
+This will start the development server with hot reloading at [http://localhost:3000](http://localhost:3000).

 4. Create a production version:
 ```bash